colemab/SFDC_USPS-Component/README.txt

 Please note: you will need to have a valid account with access to the API to use this component.

+Please note: you will need to add a remote site under security settings so that the component can connect to the post office.
+For production this will be: http://production.shippingapis.com

 Links:

 Blog write-up with example: http://www.forcedisturbances.com/2012/10/vf-component-for-usps-address.html